Create a Website Account - Manage notification subscriptions, save form progress and more.

 Our city has adopted a variety of plans to shape future growth and development.
 At the highest level is the General Plan, applying to the entire city.
 There are also numerous plans by topic (transportation, housing, parks, lighting) and by neighborhood (Downtown, East Streetcar).

 The city zoning is a designation given to every parcel in the city to define what is desired for that neighborhood and the rules for development and land uses in it.
 The city ordinances set these legal requirements.
+For more information please go to the Planning & Zoning page.

 The Planning Commission works with the Community Development Department to develop and approve master plans, and review and advise on development projects.
 Their role is to shape policies, advise on decisions and make recommendations to the City Council, who is the city's legislative body.